 The Respiratory Care program is a two-year course of study leading to the Associate in Science degree in Respiratory Care.
 The course work can also be done on a part-time basis.
-Clinical instruction and training is provided by the University of Medicine and Dentistry of New Jersey (ÚMDNJ), School of Health Related Professions.
+Clinical instruction and training is provided Rutgers School of Health Related Professions.
 Hours for clinical practice may vary and travel to the clinical setting is the responsibility of the student.
 Respiratory care therapists are employed in the treatment, management, control, evaluation, and care of patients with deficiencies and abnormalities associated with the cardiopulmonary system.